 What is the difference between an HRA and HSA?

-An HRA is a fund, established by Bloomin’ Brands, in which money you earn by completing health rewards is deposited by Bloomin’ Brands.
-You cannot contribute your own money, and you do not own the account so you cannot take unused money with you if you are no longer enrolled in a HRA medical option or leave Bloomin’ Brands.
+An HRA is a fund, established by Bloomin’ Brands, in which money you earn by completing Health Rewards is deposited by Bloomin’ Brands.
+You cannot contribute your own money, and you do not own the account so you cannot take unused money with you if you are no longer enrolled in an HRA medical option or leave Bloomin’ Brands.

 What is a Health Savings Account (HSA)?

 Can I contribute my own money to the Health Savings Account (HSA)?

 Yes, you may contribute your own money to the HSA.
 The total amount contributed by you and by any Health Rewards contributions you earn from Bloomin’ Brands cannot exceed the annual amount set by the IRS.